unoplatform/workshop.concordia/README.md

-# template

-template for brand new github repositories
+# Workshop for Concordia University